-The Control of Noise at Work Regulations 2005 became the most important piece of legislation in preventing industrial deafness.
-It came into effect for all areas apart from the music and entertainment industry, which will need to conform to the rules by April 2008.
+When they were introduced in 2005, The Control of Noise at Work Regulations became the most important piece of legislation in preventing industrial deafness.
+It came into effect in all areas apart from the music and entertainment industry, where it was introduced in April 2008.

 At present, it is thought that up to 1.1 million people are at risk of industrial deafness or tinnitus as a result of their workplace and it is hoped that these regulations will reduce this number.
 These most recent regulations update, change and expand upon the Noise at Work Regulations of 1989 to make industrial deafness a less likely outcome of working in a noisy environment.
 Read the Noise at Work Regulations 1989.